Douhua: Indonesian cuisine

-In Indonesia, it is known as Kembang tahu or in Java as Tahwa derived from the Chinese Hokkien name Tau Hwe, or Wedang Tahu (ꦮꦺꦢꦁꦠꦲꦸ) (Wedang means hot beverage and Tahu means tofu in Javanese) and is usually sold by hawkers.
+In Java, it is known as kembang tahu, ꦮꦺꦢꦁꦠꦲꦸ wedang tahu "hot tofu soup" or tahwa derived from Hokkien tau hwe.
+They are usually sold by hawkers.
 It is served warm or cold with palm sugar syrup that has been flavored with pandan leaves and ginger.

 Malaysian and Singaporean cuisine

-In Malaysia and Singapore, it is more commonly known by its names tau hua or tau huay in Hokkien, or by the Cantonese name (tau fu fa), with the Cantonese variation being more common in Malaysia.
+In Malaysia and Singapore, it is more commonly known by its names tau hua or tau huay in Hokkien; and tau fu fa in Cantonese, with the latter being more common in Malaysia.
 In Penang, the common term is tau hua, due to Hokkien being its dominant local Chinese language.
 In Kelantan, the dish is known as pati soya (lit. 'soy essence').

 It is usually served either with a clear sweet syrup alone, with ginkgo seeds suspended in the syrup, or in a sugar syrup infused with pandan.
-Alternatively, it can also be served with palm syrup (Gula Melaka).
+Alternatively, it can also be served with gula melaka syrup.